Kaito Ishikawa: Biography

 when he was in fifth grade.
 After graduating from high school, he joined a drama club; after making his debut, he was impressed when he heard about the concept of "living a role" from a colleague.
 After immersing himself in late-night anime like The Familiar of Zero, he pursued roles in Kanon and Genesis of Aquarion.
 He praised Hiroaki Hirata for voicing Jack Sparrow in Pirates of the Caribbean.
 Ishikawa entered the Pro Fit Voice Actor Training Center with the money he earned from his part-time job.
 In 2012, he made his anime debut in Waiting in the Summer, with his first lead role being in April 2013 in the anime series Gargantia on the Verdurous Planet.
 He won the Best Rookie actor at the 8th Seiyu Awards and the Best Actor in a Supporting Role award at the 14th Seiyu Awards.

-In September 30, 2025, his marriage with Maaya Uchida was announced, making him a brother in-law to fellow voice actors Maaya's brother, Yuma, and Rina Hidaka.
+On September 30, 2025, his marriage with Maaya Uchida was announced, making him a brother in-law to fellow voice actors Maaya's brother, Yuma, and his wife, Rina Hidaka.